Frequently Asked Questions

 How Does Biofeedback Work?

-The therapist places sensors on the body that provide a variety of readings (feedback) which are displayed on the computer for you to see.
+The Biofeedback counselor places sensors on the body that provide a variety of readings (feedback) which are displayed on the computer for you to see.
 They can measure skin temperature, muscle tension, heart rate, and sweat produced.
 As the therapist coaches you through relaxation techniques, these changes are so subtle at first that they cannot be consciously perceived and can be noticed only on the screen.
-They signal you to continue practicing and soon you will notice that your body's new relaxation responses and behaviors will become automatic.
+They signal you to continue practicing, and soon you will notice that your body's new relaxation responses and behaviors will become automatic.
 These new habits can help to bring relief and improvement to a variety of conditions.

 What Are the Uses of Biofeedback?